tenthirtyone/chainexplorerlite/README.md

 - Database

   The first real limitation I hit was the in-memory db having a journaling issue where transactions were saving before their blocks were written.
 This messed up the associations and led to missing data.
 At scale, an enterprise db or even system-level db service would reduce this bottleneck.
+The DB will warn/error on duplicate saves, however this is uncommon as the services check the cache, and the cache is loaded from the db at startup.

 - Data Availability

-  I chose not to rely directly on the infura RPC to fetch data for the user.
-If the user experience is the priority, then having cache'd chain data is going to be the most effective way to make the app responsive.
-It would be reasonable to provide a fallback while the chain indexes that relies on the RPC but I felt that capability was demonstrated based on the existing service without implementing it directly.
+  I chose to build around the cache strategy.
+Although, if the user requests data that is not cache'd the Infura service will request the block data from Infura, cache, and save the data.
+If support for massive queries is desired caching the blocks and their data is a good first step.

 - Report Parsing & Formatting

   Because I was supporting a CLI and Web UI, I chose to put the report formatting in the report service.
 The `.forEach` loop does block the event loop.
 However, it's not performing major tasks, like crypto, just basic Math.
 At scale, it would make sense to pass this off to a worker pool or pass the raw report data to the user device and let the front end handle it.

+  I also considered persisting the Reports.
+The data models still exist.
+In my planning I considered the following relationships: Reports.hasMany(Blocks.hasMany(Transactions)); Blocks.belongsToMany(Reports).
+I chose not to go this route, instead generating the report ad-hoc.
+However, this could be a possible solution to large queries -> Create the report in the db, run the job to fetch/cache the data and then on the front end display the users reports and % of completion.
+This would have taken additional lifts, possibly long polling, a socket connection, or email alerting/delivery, to give the user a timely display of their report status.

 - DoS

-  Sensible defensive limitations to the reporting.
+  Sensible defensive limitations to the reporting are required.
 Having one jerk user, or a malicious competitor, that would constantly hammer on reports from the Genesis block to the most recent block would be an issue.
+Instead of engineering against what would quickly become a whack-a-mole/hydra problem, monetize it and make it a subscription or pay-per-use solution.